 California excludes unemployment compensation from taxable income.
-Enter on line 19, column B, the amount of unemployment compensation shown in column A.
+Enter on line 19, column B the amount of unemployment compensation shown in column A

-Paid Family Leave Insurance (PFL) benefits, also known as, Family Temporary Disability Insurance.
-California excludes payments received from the PFL program from taxable income.
-Enter on line 19, column B, the amount of PFL program payments shown in column A. For more information, get FTB Pub.
+Paid Family Leave Insurance (PFL) benefits, also known as Family Temporary Disability Insurance.
+Payments received from the PFL Program are reported on Form 1099-G, Certain Government Payments.
+Enter on line 19, column B the amount of PFL payments shown in column A. For more information, get FTB Pub.
 1001.